Willson Contreras Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.8 K/9, which ranks 25th in the league.
+- The pitching staff for the Tigers has a collective 7.8 K/9, the fifth-worst in the league.

-- The Tigers have a 4.51 team ERA that ranks 18th across all MLB pitching staffs.
+- The Tigers have the 18th-ranked team ERA across all MLB pitching staffs (4.51).

-- Tigers pitchers combine to allow 44 total home runs at a rate of 1.4 per game (to rank 23rd in baseball).
+- Tigers pitchers combine to surrender 46 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Turnbull (1-4 with a 6.84 ERA and 18 strikeouts in 26 1/3 innings pitched) makes the start for the Tigers, his seventh of the season.
+- Faedo will start for the Tigers, his first of the season.

-- The right-hander's last appearance came on Sunday against the Baltimore Orioles, when he tossed four innings, surrendering two earned runs while allowing five hits.

-- In six games this season, the 30-year-old has put up an ERA of 6.84, with 6.2 strikeouts per nine innings.
-Opponents are batting .283 against him.
+- The 27-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.